davidedc/P5Nitro/Readme.md

 Overview
 --------

-P5Nitro lets you create small processing sketches and put them on your phone.
+P5Nitro lets you run small processing sketches and put them on your phone.
+You can see some examples [here](https://github.com/davidedc/P5Nitro/blob/master/Docs/Examples.md)

 How to use it
 ----------------